isw-kudos/huddo-docs/docs/boards/domino/proton.md

-# Huddo Boards for HCL Domino
+# Huddo Boards for HCL Domino Proton (DEPRECATED)
+!!! warning
+    These instructions are deprecated.
+Please see the new [Domino REST API](./on-prem.md) for new installations.

 Huddo Boards supports authentication, user and group lookup with HCL Domino.